foreversd/forever/README.md

     columns add <col>   Adds the specified column to the output in `forever list`.
-Supported columns: 'uid', 'command', 'script', 'forever', 'pid', 'id', 'logfile', 'uptime' columns rm <col>    Removed the specified column from the output in `forever list` columns set <cols>  Set all columns for the output in `forever list` cleanlogs           [CAREFUL] Deletes all historical forever log files
+Supported columns: 'uid', 'command', 'script', 'forever', 'pid', 'id', 'logfile', 'uptime' columns rm <col>    Removed the specified column from the output in `forever list` columns set <cols>  Set all columns for the output in `forever list` columns reset       Resets all columns to defaults for the output in `forever list` cleanlogs           [CAREFUL] Deletes all historical forever log files

   options: